JotteSmit/Letterfrequenties/README.md

-Explanation of the algorithm and a working code examples can be found in the documentation
+Explanation of the algorithm can be found in the documentation

 To run the program type in the terminal: